astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 ### Road crossings

-These are processed using `analysis/prep/preprocess_road_crossings.py`.
-Run this before small barriers above so it can be merged in.
+These are processed once for a given snapshot of the road crossings input dataset ("NHDPlusV2_TIGERroads2014.gdb") using `analysis/prep/barriers/special/prep_raw_road_crossings.py`.

-This creates a feather file that is joined in with final small barriers dataset to create background barriers displayed on the map.
+Then, each time small barriers are processed above, run `analysis/prep/barriers/prep_road_crossings.py`, which deduplicates road crossings against small barriers, performs spatial joins, and prepares for use in the analysis.
+These are ultimately merged in with final small barriers dataset to create background barriers displayed on the map.

 ## Waterfalls